 The Company's goal over the past few years has evolved from exploring for rare earth elements to developing an integrated supply chain business model by focusing on securing multiple long term supplies of rare earth concentrates and directing the concentrates to one or more proprietary rare earth separation refineries - all situated outside of China.
 The Company continues to short list refinery sites based on a number of criteria including relationships with local partners and identifying likely sources of project debt and equity financings.
 In the interim, the Company is placing an increasing emphasis on selling ultra pure rare earth oxides to customers in the Americas and Europe and intends to extend this reach into Asia.
+The Company is also seeking sources of rare earth concentrate for sale to existing refineries.
 Over the past four years, the Company has taken a number of steps to effect its transformation from a narrowly focused rare earth exploration company to become a rare earth business involved from exploration, mining and concentrating to producing oxides, metals and alloys.
 Each facet of the business model is critical to the others and the development must be organized in a simultaneous, synchronized and planned manner.